-That if these are the partition partitioned in such a way that these are mutually exclusive events then the probability of A should be equals to the summation of their individual probability.
-So now if I replace this A so if so this is also going to this If I just replace this A in terms of this full set full sample space and this full sample space is partitioned like this and it is collectively if it is exhaustive..
+So now, if I replace this A, so if, so, this is also going to this.
+If I just replace this A in terms of this full set, full, full sample space and this full sample space is partitioned like this and it is collectively, if it is, if it is exhaustive, then, then we can say that, probability of A 1 plus probability of A 2 up to probability of A n is equals to probability of S, which is nothing but, equals to 1.

-Then we can say that $P(A1) + P(A2) \dots P(An) = P(S)$ which is nothing but equals to 1.So if for if the full sample space is partitioned into A1, A2...An which are mutually exclusive and collectively exhaustive then the summation of these probabilities are equals to 1.
-Then so this one also we discussed one in the last lecture also.
+So, if for, if the full sample space is partitioned into A 1, A 2 up to A n, which are mutually exclusive and collectively exhaustive, then the summation of these probabilities are equals to 1.

+Then, so, this one also we discussed, one in the last lecture also.

-For any two events in the sample space this is the fifth property now, for any two events A and B inside this sample space which is shown in this Venn diagram one is that black shaded circle and one is the red circle these are two events.
-Now any one event any one event the probability of the one event can be expressed in terms of this expression.
+For any two events in the sample space, this is the fifth property now.
+For any two events A and B, inside this sample space which is shown in this Venn diagram, one is that black shaded circle and one is the red circle.
+These are two events.
+Now, any one event, any one event, the probability of the one event can be expressed in terms of this, this expression.

-Now if we just see here that is this is your full sample space.
-Now we are having the two events A and B now if we want to know what is the probability of A this is equals to what we are doing is that this probability of A we are just making it the summation of two zones one is that this red set shaded zone and another one is this particular this black shaded zone.
-Now what is this that your red set shaded zone?
+Now, if we just see here, that is, this is your full sample space.
+Now, we are having the two events A and B. Now, if we want to know what is the probability of A, this is equals to, what we are doing is that, this probability of A, we are just making it the summation of two zones, one is that, this red set shaded zone and another one is this particular, this black shaded zone.

+Now, what is this, that your red set shaded zone?
+This red shaded zone is the probability of A intersection probability of B. So, this much done.

-This red shaded zone is the $P(A) \cap P(A)$.
-So this much done, now what is this black shaded zone?
-This black shaded zone again is the intersection of two events one is that B, B' so outside this B area the full area is the B' \cap A. So which is nothing but this black shaded area.
-So which is your B' \cap A .So, these are the two events so this event corresponds to this red zone and this one this probability corresponds to this zone.
-So, this is these two summation is nothing but your probability of A. Here if you see that this probability.
+Now, what is this black shaded zone?
+This black shaded join again is the intersection of two events.
+One is that B, B complement.
+So, outside this B area, the full area is the B complement intersection with A. So, which is nothing but, this black shaded area.
+So, which is your B complement intersection A.

+So, these are the two events.
+So, this, this event corresponds to this red zone and this one, this probability corresponds to this, this zone.
+So, this is, these two summation is nothing, but your probability of A. Here, if you see that, this probability, if you see the monitor here, you see that, this probability of A is equals to probability of A intersection B, which is nothing, but this, this zone and this A intersection B complementary, which is nothing but, this area.

-If you see the monitor here you see that this $P(A) = P(A) \cap B$ which is nothing but this zone and this $A \cap B$ ' which is nothing but this area.
-So one particular the probability of any one event can be expressed in terms of the summation of its partition which is in terms of this two events in the sample space.
+So, one particular, the probability of anyone event can be expressed in terms of the summation of its partition, which is in terms of this two, two events in the sample space.